nizpew/teologyshort/README.md

 # teologyshort Script
-AI-integrated script for summarizing Bible verses, reading 5 lines per day using text-to-speech with natural voice, local Bible browsing (no internet required), and playing videos for entertainment while listening to Bible passages daily.
+Your best friend for concistend bible rading!! teologyshort is an AI-integrated script for summarizing Bible verses, reading 5 lines per day using text-to-speech with natural voice, local Bible browsing (no internet required), and playing videos for entertainment while listening to Bible passages daily.

 ## How to install
 ```bash